Multiple ways to iterate Map and HashMap in Java with examples

 }

-// iterate key and values
+// iterate over key and values

 words.entrySet().forEach(entry -> System.out.println(entry));

-// iterate keys
+// iterate over keys

 words.keySet().forEach(key -> System.out.println(key));

-// iterate values
+// iterate over values

 words.values().forEach(value -> System.out.println(value));